diegodduartebb/Colombia-Grid/README.md

 # Colombia Grid
-R code to graph Colombia as a grid
+This is R code to graph Colombia as a grid of municipalities.

+Examples:

+How to use:
+1.